lbaile21/LastAliveTerminal/README.md

   rather than relying on a force-push to erase history.
 - **Scope credentials narrowly.** Prefer short-lived, least-privilege tokens over long-lived ones with broad permissions, especially for CI.

+### Build and Supply Chain

+The code you ship is only as trustworthy as the pipeline that produced it.
+A few practices reduce the risk of a compromised build silently reaching
+users:

+- **Reproducible builds where feasible.** Pin compiler and toolchain versions, and prefer build steps whose output depends only on declared inputs, so two independent rebuilds of the same commit agree.
+- **Verify artifact integrity.** Publish checksums (and, for releases, signatures) alongside binaries, and document how downstream consumers can verify them before installation.
+- **Treat CI as production.** Restrict who can modify workflow files, require review on changes to release pipelines, and avoid running untrusted pull-request code with access to release credentials.
+- **Generate an SBOM.** Emit a software bill of materials (CycloneDX or SPDX) with each release so consumers can quickly assess exposure when a new advisory lands against a transitive dependency.

 ## License